As the wait continues, answering four questions about Jadeveon Clowney and the Seahawks

 Q: So, where do things stand with Clowney?

-A: Based on a few reports — and a few talks with some around the league — and, if anything, the odds may be even longer now than they were a few days ago that Clowney re-signs with the Seahawks.
+A: Based on a few reports — and a few talks with some around the league — the odds may be even longer now than they were a few days ago that Clowney re-signs with the Seahawks.
+Certainly, nothing appears ready to happen anytime soon, which means the Seahawks may have to load up on more defensive ends to make sure they are covered just in case Clowney doesn’t re-sign.

-ESPN’s Josina Anderson reported Thurday that her understanding is that the Seahawks don’t think Clowney “is quite ready to make a decision’’ and felt they could wait no longer to make additions to their pass rush, which led to the decision to sign Mayowa.
+ESPN’s Josina Anderson reported Thursday that her understanding is the Seahawks don’t think Clowney “is quite ready to make a decision’’ and felt they could wait no longer to make additions to their pass rush, which led to the decision to sign Mayowa.
 Her report further stated the addition of Mayowa “could adjust budget for possible Clowney return,’’ indicating that if anything, what the Seahawks could be willing to pay Clowney might now be less than it was before.

 And former Seahawk Dave Wyman, also the analyst on the team’s radio broadcasts, said he thinks the signing of Mayowa is a sign that the team may be moving on from Clowney while noting that he doesn’t think the team is necessarily actively negotiating with Clowney, instead having given him an offer that he can either accept or not.